hashicorp/katakoda/vault-transit/step5.md

 ## Question

-What happen to those data that were encrypted with older version of the key which does not meet the minimum key version restriction?
+What happens to those data that were encrypted with older version of the key which does not meet the minimum key version restriction?

 ## Answer